Neve McIntosh: Television

 McIntosh returned as a new Silurian character, Madame Vastra, in the Doctor Who Series 6 mid-series episode "A Good Man Goes to War", which aired in the UK on 4 June 2011.
 The character is a sword-wielding, human-eating late Victorian crime fighter, and an old friend of The Doctor.

 Neve McIntosh appeared in Ripper Street for one episode in the November 2013 episode 3 "Become Man" where she played the character Raine.
 She also appeared as Janina for 2 episodes of Dracula – a British-American horror drama TV series that premièred on NBC on 25 October 2013.
 The series aired in the United Kingdom from 31 October 2013, to 16 January 2014, on Sky Living.

 McIntosh appeared in the BBC One series Case Histories as Joanna Hunter which aired in June 2011.
-She also starred in Season 2 of the BBC Three drama, Lip Service, as a love interest of one of the main characters, Sadie.
+She also starred in season 2 of the BBC Three drama, Lip Service, as a love interest of one of the main characters, Sadie.

 McIntosh returned to Doctor Who in the 2012 Christmas special, and in the episodes "The Crimson Horror" and "The Name of the Doctor".
 In each of these episodes, she reprises her role as Madame Vastra, who along with her wife, Jenny Flint, and Strax, a former Sontaran nurse, form an investigating team.
 While there is a suggestive chemistry between Vastra and her chambermaid Jenny, in "A Good Man Goes to War", the later episodes explicitly mention that Vastra and Jenny are married.

 In 2017, McIntosh played Kay Gillies in the BBC One drama The Replacement.
-She plays Kate Kilmuir in the BBC drama Shetland.
+She played Kate Kilmuir in Series 4 of the BBC drama Shetland.

+In 2023 McIntosh joined the cast of All Creatures Great and Small (2020 TV series) in Series 4, playing bookkeeper Miss Harbottle.